 Avant Personal Loans

-Borrowers can take out a personal loan with Avant ranging between $1,000 and $35,000 and APRs anywhere from 9.95% to 35.99%.
+Avant loan amounts range between $1,000 and $35,000 with loan rates anywhere from 9.95% to 35.99%.
 Term lengths are flexible, lasting between 24 and 60 months.
 There is no prepayment penalty and all loans are fully amortizing, meaning you won’t have any balloon payments at the end of your term.

 When you take out an Avant personal loan, you may be charged an origination fee upfront, which is calculated as part of your APR.
-It can range between 1.75% and 4.75% of your loan amount, and will actually be deducted from your funds before you receive them.
+The administration fee can range between 1.75% and 4.75% of your loan amount, and will actually be deducted from your funds before you receive them.

 The pro is that you don’t have to worry about paying the fee with funds from your own wallet, but you do need to factor that money into your budget for the loan amount.

-Avant offers personal loan options to borrowers with lower credit scores.
+Avant offers personal loans to borrowers with lower credit scores.
 There’s no set minimum credit score.
 However, most customers have a FICO score ranging between 600 and 700, so you don’t need excellent credit to qualify for a loan.

 A full 50% of Avant borrowers use their loan funds for debt consolidation.
 And over the first six months, the average borrower sees a 12 point increase in their credit score.

-There is no required minimum income level to qualify for a loan, but most borrowers typically earn anywhere between $40,000 and $100,000.
+There is no required minimum income level to qualify, but most borrowers typically earn anywhere between $40,000 and $100,000.
 If you’re trying to eliminate debt and rebuild your credit score, an Avant loan could be a good choice for you.
 There are no prepayment penalties if you want to pay your loan early and save on interest.

-Start off the application process by checking what kind of loan offer you qualify for.
+Start off the process by checking what kind of loan offer you qualify for.
 Avant only uses a soft pull during the pre-approval process, so your credit score won’t be affected.